eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (Tudor, where are we viewing the Plotly graph?
 Are we connected to the board via HMDI?)

 ## Accelerometer Theory

 ### Speeding Up, Slowing Down, Changing Direction
+Accelerometers, these devices are the reason your smart phone or tablet knows up from down.
+They're sensors that measure acceleration (that includes speeding up, slowing down or changing direction) and by detecting changes in orientation (speed and direction along the x, y, and z axes) an accelerometer enables your smart phone to reorient itself when you rotate it by say 90 degrees (lay it on its side to watch a YouTube\* video).

+There are two ways to use an accelerometer: acceleration and tilt.
+To understand tilt, think about the incline of that shelf you installed yourself.
+Here we use a 3-axis accelerometer and measure acceleration along all 3 axes (x, y, and z).

 ### Communicating with the Accelerometer